-Clad in starched military fatigues on a sweltering Sunday in 1999, the University of Santo Tomas (UST) student ran laps around the campus park with classmates as part of his Reserved Officers’ Training Class (ROTC), then a requirement for all Filipino men.
+Clad in starched military fatigues on a sweltering Sunday in 1999, the University of Santo Tomas (UST) student ran laps around the campus park with classmates as part of his Reserved Officers’ Training Corp (ROTC), then a requirement for all Filipino men.
 An eagle-eyed student officer watched their every move.

 While the squad was exhausted and thirsty, the officer had made it clear: no one would be getting water.
 After the run, however, he changed his mind.

 The panting, sweat-drenched men could quench their thirst, the officer said — if they drank from the park’s murky pond.

 The fact they also weren’t allowed to get water from elsewhere made it an easy decision.

 “We drank the water from the pond,” De Alban told Coconuts Manila in a matter-of-fact tone in April.

 While many would see De Alban’s ROTC experience as abusive, an incident barely two years later would make that particular bit of hazing seem inconsequential.

 In 2001, Mark Welson Chua, a UST ROTC cadet was killed by fellow officers — suffocated, with tape wrapped over his nose and mouth — after he filed a complaint at the Department of National Defense (DND), alleging that his peers were engaged in extortion and corruption.
 He was 19 years old.

 The public outcry over the case led the Philippine government to make ROTC optional for students in 2002.
 But that is about to change if President Rodrigo Duterte has his way.